Catalan European Democratic Party: Ideology

-The party is described as centre-right, supportive of European integration and market-liberal policies, and is neoliberal in economics outlook.
-The party describes itself as catalanist, independentist, republican, pro-Europeanist and humanist in its ideological manifesto, defending that Catalonia is a nation with the right of self-determination, whose fixed path to achieve an independent state involves expanding the pro-independence social majority and exhausting all legal venues to reach an agreement "without renouncing the unilateral path to achieve these objectives".
+The party was described as centre-right, supportive of European integration and market-liberal policies, and was neoliberal in the economic outlook.
+The party described itself as Catalanist, independentist, republican, pro-Europeanist, and humanist in its ideological manifesto, defending that Catalonia is a nation with the right of self-determination, whose fixed path to achieve an independent state involves expanding the pro-independence social majority and exhausting all legal venues to reach an agreement "without renouncing the unilateral path to achieve these objectives".